threexc/yocto-tekton/meta-python/README.md

 - No QEMU in containers for meta-python-ptest-image (yet), and therefore the testimage-task.yaml steps have not been added to the meta-python pipeline
-- The line getting the recipe list in build-task.yaml breaks on some punctuation in subject lines, e.g. "python3-<recipeA>/python3-<recipeB>" if multiple recipes are altered.
-It should be expanded to handle more advanced subject lines.